jgthomas/DraughtsGame/README.md

 # DraughtsGame

-Play draughts (checkers) against another human or the computer
+* Play against another human or the computer

+* Play graphically or in text mode

+* Save and resume games

 ## Graphical interface